navcoin/KnowledgeBase/content/Technical Support/contribute to the knowledge base.en.md

 If you find any mistakes you can either give feedback by making an issue report on the github repo or reaching out on the NavCoin discord.

-To make an issue report, visit [this link](https://github.com/NAVCoin/KnowledgeBase/issues/new) to make an issue.
+To make an issue report, visit [this link](https://github.com/NAVCoin/KnowledgeBase/issues/new).

 Visit the NavCoin discord here: https://discord.gg/y4Vu9jw